Hypnic Jerks: How To Avoid Waking With A Jolt

 • Sleep in a comfortable position.

-• If you suffer from anxiety or stress, do relaxation exercises in bed.
+• If you suffer from anxiety or stress, do some relaxation exercises in bed.
 One simple breathing exercise is to inhale for a count of 4, hold for 4, then exhale for a count of 4.

 • Try not to allow yourself to get too tired.
 You may understandably have a busy and tiring lifestyle.
 But it’s important to give yourself enough time to sleep well.